-Deloitte Financial Crime Partner, Lisa Dobbin argues that stopping the flow of illicit finance will not be possible without using real-time, innovative AML-technologies, combined with huge swathes of intelligence.
-Yet these same innovations could open up opportunities for criminals, if they prove to be non-resilient.
+Stopping the flow of illicit finance will not be possible without real-time, AML-technologies, combined with huge swathes of intelligence.
+Yet these same innovations could open up new opportunities for criminals if they prove non-resilient, argues Deloitte Financial Crime Partner, Lisa Dobbin.

-However, Ms. Dobbin understands that, with the recent wave of major enforcements by AUSTRAC, bank executives may be hesitating over the next wave of technology.
+With concerns over cyber resilience – and the recent wave of AUSTRAC enforcements – Ms. Dobbin understands why bank executives may be hesitating over new AML technology.
 And that they may opt for a more conservative or traditional approach in the medium-term, while shoring up foundational compliance elements.
+She believes banks may need support to move forward with their digital AML initiatives.

 “We absolutely need these tough measures to ensure our financial system doesn’t become a magnet for criminals.
 But equally, banks need the encouragement to take risks when it comes to adopting technology to enhance the effectiveness of their AML – and wider – operations,” she argued.